What is SSH?

 How do I SSH from a Windows Computer?

-The supported SSH client for Windows at Penn is Van Dyke Technologies' SecureCRT, provided for free to all Penn staff, students and faculty at: http://www.upenn.edu/computing/product/specs/securecrt.html.
+The supported SSH client for Windows at Penn is SecureCRT by Van Dyke Technologies, which may be downloaded for free by all Penn staff, students and faculty.
+It is already installed on all CETS lab Windows computers.

 - Double-click on the SecureCRT icon on the desktop.